BetterDorf/BetterDorf.github.io/_posts/2023-04-11-RaytracingOptimization.md

 Are there some methods that we could analogously use in our raytracer ?
 Well, yes there is.
 What we will use is a Bounding Volume Hierarchy (BVH).
 The structure of the BVH is a tree where each node has a bounding volume in which all its child nodes fit inside.
 To figure out which sphere we would hit with a ray we would first interrogate the root node, if we hit its bounding volume, we then check its children bounding volumes etc… until we arrive at a leaf node which would be our hit sphere.
 The tree typically has a similar amount of parent nodes as there are of leaf objects i.e. 904 objects yields around 904 more nodes in our BVH.

 The benefit of the BVH is immediately obvious when we consider that we will quickly descend the tree narrowing down on good candidates and far-off spheres will all be eliminated in a few checks if we do not hit their parent nodes.
 In the worst cases (for instance, if all spheres are tightly bundled together) the time complexity is not improved, remaining **O(n)**.
 But given a more typical situation the BVH will result in **O(logn)** calculations.
-Not to mention that most of these calculations are done on ray to bounding volumes intersections rather that ray to sphere (or any more complex collider type) further reducing the time needed to perform all the checks.
+Not to mention that most of these calculations are done on ray to bounding volumes intersections rather than ray to sphere (or any more complex collider type) further reducing the time needed to perform all the checks.

 A simple BVH implementation can be found at [Ray Tracing:The Next Week](https://raytracing.github.io/books/RayTracingTheNextWeek.html) which divides along the spheres based on the x, y or z axes.
 Implementing it as-is yields the following results for us : <br>
 | Technique     | 5 Spheres     | 68 Spheres    | 904 Spheres   |<br>